Subdomain scanner

-Find active subdomains for any domain with our free subdomain scanner.
-Test common hostname patterns, resolve DNS records, and detect wildcard DNS automatically.
+Find the active subdomains for any domain.
+The scanner tests common hostname patterns, resolves their DNS records, and detects wildcard DNS to keep results clean.

 Testing common subdomain patterns and resolving DNS records...